anderkve/FYS3150/book/introduction_to_cpp/compiling_and_linking.md

 # Compiling and linking

 Say we have saved our [](sec:hello_world) program to a file `main.cpp`.
-Before we can run it, we need to **build** it --- that is, convert our human-readable C++ code into executable machine code.
+Before we can run it, we need to **build** it --- that is, convert our human-readable C++ code into executable machine code, and combine this with other machine code that our code relies on.
 The build process consists of two steps:

 1. **Compilation**: Translating each **source file** (`.cpp` file) into a corresponding **object file** (`.o` file) with machine code.
 2. **Linking**: Combine multiple object files into a single **executable**, i.e. a program we can run.